michaelgwelch/resume/README.md

 GitHub, creating my own personal study projects, taking university courses, and facillitating study groups.

-I have 3 years of agile experience.

 Career
 -------------

+### Employment: Direct Supply ###
+*Senior Development Lead: 2015 - Present*

+I am the development lead for an agile team working on Direct Supply's eCommerce/procurement website.
+Responsibilities include technical leadership, design, and mentorship but also many aspects of the scrum roles of scrum master and product owner.

 ### Employment: Johnson Controls ###
-*Lead Staff Engineer (and previous titles): 2002 - Present*
+*Lead Staff Engineer (and previous titles): 2002 - 2015*

 I've worked on many releases and features of the Metasys building automation system and P2000 security & fire systems over 13 years.
 The majority of that